kevinfrei/EMP/README.md

 ## What's the current state?

 I've got playback working.
 Double-clicking on artists, albums, and songs adds to the 'Now Playing' list.
-Repeat & Shuffle generally work the way you expect. `yarn start` will launch it.
+Repeat & Shuffle generally work the way you expect.
+`yarn start` will launch it.
 The trouble is that there's something buggy in the electron packager so that the results of `yarn build` don't actually work :/

 ## Stuff to do

 1. Debounce the living crap out of state saving to disk.
 Seriously, that's outta control.
-1. Break the persistence data into smaller chunks.
+2. Break the persistence data into smaller chunks.
 The DB is read-only from the UI, after all!
-2. Add custom Playlist capabilities
+3. Add custom Playlist capabilities
+4. Removing songs from playlists
+   * Eventually enable reordering with drag & drop?
+5. Improve the views for pretty much everything
+6. Playlist unique-ification
+7. Media "info" (using node-mediainfo seems like the right thing to do)
+   * Media metadata editing!
-3. Make adding new music "append" new keys (no key re-use)
+8. Make adding new music "append" new keys (no key re-use)
-4. Make changing music "migrate" keys?
+9. Make changing music "migrate" keys
+   * Only when renaming files/moving files around happesn
-5. Add album covers
+11. Add album covers
-6. Maybe try to get band photos?
+    * Maybe try to get band photos?
-7. Make a miniplayer?
-8. Bundle the thing into a dist!
+12. Bundle the thing into a dist!
+13. Make 'Search' work.
+14. Make a miniplayer!
-9. Testing!
+15. Testing!
 Testing!
 Testing!

 ## Stuff to remember

 ### Persisting stuff across runs

-In order to persist some state across runs of the app, you need to add the name of the key to the `ValidKeyNames` list in [MyStore.js](https://github.com/kevinfrei/music/blob/master/src/MyStore.js) as well as the `KeyWhiteList` function in [persist.js](https://github.com/kevinfrei/music/blob/master/static/main/persist.js).
+In order to persist important state across runs of the app, you need to add the name of the key to the `ValidKeyNames` list in [MyStore.js](https://github.com/kevinfrei/music/blob/master/src/MyStore.js) as well as the `KeyWhiteList` function in [persist.js](https://github.com/kevinfrei/music/blob/master/static/main/persist.js).